inmanta/inmanta-core/docs/source/quickstart.rst

 =======================

-In this section we will use the configuration concepts defined in the existing modules to create new composition that defines the final configuration model.
-In this guide we assume that drupal will be installed on a server called ``vm1``.
+In this section we will use the configuration concepts defined in the existing modules to create a new composition that defines the final configuration model.
+In this guide we assume a server called ``vm1`` on which we will install Drupal.

 Compose a configuration model
 -----------------------------